 Cash flows from operations have historically been our primary source of liquidity and capital resources.
-We believe our cash flows and availability under our revolving credit facility, as well as our ability to access the capital markets, if necessary or desirable, will be adequate to fund our operations and anticipated long-term funding requirements, including capital expenditures, dividend payments, defined benefit plan contributions and repayment of debt maturities.
+We believe our cash flows from operations and availability under our revolving credit facility, as well as our ability to access the capital markets, if necessary or desirable, will be adequate to fund our operations and anticipated long-term funding requirements, including capital expenditures, dividend payments, defined benefit plan contributions, repayment of debt maturities and authorized share repurchases.

-During 2017, our Board of Directors has declared, and we have paid, cash dividends on our Preferred Stock of approximately \$13.8 million.
-Additionally, our Board of Directors has declared, and we have paid, cash dividends of \$0.07 per share on our common stock for the first, second, third and fourth quarters.
+During 2018, our Board of Directors declared, and we paid, cash dividends on our Preferred Stock of approximately \$14 million.
+Additionally, our Board of Directors declared, and we paid, quarterly cash dividends of \$0.07 per share, totaling \$0.28 per share, on our common stock for the year ended December 31, 2018 of approximately \$15 million.